 You have a single product database available.
 You can examine all current stocks and sales statistics in the selected category in the B2C or B2B catalog.
 You can also integrate one product into multiple categories to evaluate its performance from a variety of perspectives.

 You have several e-shops that have their own identity, marketing, design, and categorization.
 The product database is shared and managed by one company, while the products are located in one store.
 Once the catalog has been created, the catalog is assigned to the specific e-shop and data replication rules can be set.
 In this way, you can assign one product to multiple catalogs and e-shops.

 Your company issues the catalogs in paper form.
 You need to provide documentation for the marketing agency, which will then process them into the final product.
 After identifying the relevant catalogs, you will assign selected products and export them to XML format.
 The XML file, including images, will be uploaded to Adobe InDesign where relevant content is uploaded through pre-filled templates.
 In the system, you have an archive of all the issued catalogs, in which you can perform a search any other time at your convenience.
 Some examples of catalogs:

 - Kitchen Booklet

 - Catalog 2018

-Creating catalogs are a powerful marketing tool because, in addition to providing relevant product information the customer is currently looking for, it is also an indicator of professionalism and a solid foundation of a company.
+Creating catalogs is a powerful marketing tool because, in addition to providing relevant product information the customer is currently looking for, it is also an indicator of professionalism and a solid foundation of a company.
 The Product Catalog and its design can decide whether the customer will buy your product right away or join your competition.